CONFIRMED NUMBER 1 FOR LEAST WASTE IN THE 2010 FEEDER EVALUATIONS CONDUCTED BY THE U OF M!

 - Lock can be turned back so panels free fall if you want to leave for a few days.

-- Also comes with a steel roof to protect from rain and snow.
+- Comes assembled including a steel roof to protect from rain and snow.

 The front of the feeder can be placed with the doors in line with the fence or back just a little so you don’t even have to go in the pen to let the panels down or to put another bale in the feeder.
 This would also prevent them from rubbing on the door.
 A wire can also be run through PVC pipe or hose to connect an electric fence to and placed across the back of the feeder.